jasonshave/AzureOpenAIClient/README.md

 # Azure OpenAI .NET Client

-This project contains an implementation of a pre-configured injectable `OpenAIClient` which can be used to communicate to the Azure OpenAI platform instead of relying purely on hand-crafted REST API calls.
+This project contains a .NET client library for use with Azure's OpenAI resource.
+It contains an implementation of a pre-configured injectable `OpenAIClient` which can be used to communicate to the Azure OpenAI platform instead of relying purely on hand-crafted REST API calls.

+> NOTE: For the official Azure.AI.OpenAI NuGet package, please use [this one](https://www.nuget.org/packages/Azure.AI.OpenAI).

 ## OpenAIClient settings